top of page

 • Mar 20

-• 2 min read
+• 4 min read

 Deux fenêtres identiques d’une villa méditerranéenne donnant sur la mer ; par la première, des billets d’euros s’envolent au vent, tandis que dans la seconde, l’argent reste en sécurité à l’intérieur.
 Illustration du contraste entre pertes financières et économies lors d’un projet de construction en France.

-Pitfall 1: Paying for Free Services
+Pitfall #1: Paying for Information That Is Already Free

-Pitfall 3: Paying for Quotations
+Pitfall #3: Paying for Quotations and Preliminary Advice

 Comments